AAC Awards

 An award presented to a person, project or organisation who uses AAC (or supports people who do) and who have made a significant contribution to the arts.
 This award is dedicated to the memory of Alan Martin, who championed the arts and creative inclusion through his work as a dancer, musician and comedian.

-• AAC Innovation Award in memory of Harchie Sagoo
+• Innovation Award in memory of Harchie Sagoo

 An award given to a particular product, resource or supplier that has demonstrated “outside the box” thinking.
 This award is dedicated to the memory of Harchie Sagoo, an exceptional young man with a big smile and passion for innovation and pushing boundaries.